RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 ![image](https://user-images.githubusercontent.com/8005676/180237494-5813a685-a010-4883-b721-850d1fe1dc87.png)

 The Collection Object form will open as a single form with several sections.
-Some of these sections are subforms which can be expanded, such as Preparations, Determinations etc. Each of these will expand when you click on **+** to the right of the section heading to add a new item, or click the **>** to expand an existing item.
+Click on **+** to the right of the section heading to add a new item, or click the **>** to expand an existing item.

 ![image](https://user-images.githubusercontent.com/8005676/180237890-95d0c7b2-fd7f-4303-8b34-dcc64832c228.png)